willycamargo/gsheet-to-json/README.md

 # Google Spreadsheet to JSON
-> **WARNING**: This is an experimental package and I really don't recommend to use it in production.
+> **WARNING**: This is an experimental package, and I don't recommend using this in a production environment.

-This package is an ES6 module that helps you to fetch and process data from public google spreadsheet.
+This package is an ES6 module that helps you to fetch and process data from a public google spreadsheet.

 # Notes
-1. Although improbable, it is possible that the way the google API returns data is changed and, therefore, this package will broke.
+1. Although improbable, it is possible that the way the Google API returns data is changed and, therefore, this package will break.
 2. This package uses [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and doesn't support legacy browsers without a polyfill.

 # Usage